 The ENSCO group of companies provide engineering, science and advanced technology solutions for mission success, safety and security.
 It does business in the Aerospace, Avionics, National Security and Rail sectors.

-Continuing his railroad buff dream with them, Bill operated a Track Geometry Measurement System servicing the Southern Pacific Railroad.
+With ENSCO he continued his railroad buff dream, operating a Track Geometry Measurement System servicing the Southern Pacific Railroad.

-However a couple years later, in order to spend more time with his son on the east coast in the Richmond area, in 1995 Mr. McElroy returned to the audio recording industry by establishing a new recording studio located in Ashland, Virginia.
+However a couple years later, in order to spend more time with his son on the east coast in the Richmond area, in 1995 Mr. McElroy returned to the audio recording industry by establishing a new recording studio located just north of Richmond in Ashland, Virginia.
 That new studio is known as Slipped DISC.

-Just as he did when creating the Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities to provide space and sonic accuracy for a state-of-the-art studio, albeit a tad smaller than the one he helped establish as Bias.
+Just as he did when creating the Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities.
+They too provide space and sonic accuracy for a state-of-the-art studio, albeit a tad smaller than the one he helped establish as Bias in Springfield, VA.

 TO BE REVIEWED WITH BILL AND UPDATED - Slipped DISC features use of: